Brian Tamaki: Views on women in politics

 Tamaki regards the perceived lack of male leadership in New Zealand, including the leadership over one's family, as "the work of the devil".
-He claims that Parliament reflects this alleged lack of male leadership.
+According to Tamaki, Parliament reflects this alleged lack of male leadership.
 In his autobiography he defends his attitude towards women by pointing to the role of his wife Pastor Hannah Tamaki in the Destiny Church organisation, and also says "God is very specific about the role and function of men".
+He has also said that he wants to appoint a Minister for Men.

 Trans woman MP Georgina Beyer confronted Tamaki at the "Enough is Enough" protest in Wellington in August 2004, charging "Your hatred is totally intolerable".
 Beyer also compared Tamaki to despots like Robert Mugabe in a 3 News interview.

 Views on Islam

 Following the Christchurch mosque shootings in March 2019, Brian Tamaki issued a Tweet protesting at Prime Minister Jacinda Ardern's decision to hold an Islamic call to prayer ahead of the two minutes of silence being held for the victims of the Christchurch shootings on 22 March 2019.
-Tamaki also made remarks attacking Islam as a "false religion" and falsely claiming that Christianity was the national religion of New Zealand.
-He called removing Jesus Christ out of parliamentary prayer "a slap in the face" to "generations of Christians".
+Tamaki also made remarks attacking Islam as a "false religion".